-Last week I shared the first day of my weekend in the Harz Mountains in Germany with you.
+Last week I shared the first day of my weekend in the Harz Mountains in Germany with you, which was all about hiking and taking in the views.
 Today I'll tell you a bit of our second day in the Harz and about traditions and the culture of that particular region.
-I'll also announce the themed prompt for next week's #TravelTuesday later on.

 Apart from the spa towns, we also visited the city of Clausthal-Zellerfeld, a mining and university town in the western Harz.
 We drove through the city on our way to the hotel one day prior and I noticed a beautiful blue building that I wanted to take some pictures of.

 So the next day we stopped there and it turns out that the beautiful blue building was a church!
-I have never seen a church that beautiful and I'm kind of sad of being a catholic instead of a protestant.
-Protestants have nicer churches as you can see ;)
+I have never seen a church that beautiful!

 The last stop on our way home was the clock museum in Bad Grund.
 It exhibits various forms of clocks and watches, old and very old.
 You probably think it was kitsch but it was actually really interesting.
-I have this wish to get a tattoo of the Big Ben clock, a black and grey traditional one, for a long time though the lack of money kept me from getting it so far.
+I have had this dream to get a tattoo of the Big Ben clock, a black and grey traditional one, for a long time, though the lack of money kept me from getting it so far.

 Anyway there were many clocks and watches that I really loved in the museum and below you can only find a few of the most beautiful ones (yes a few, really!
 I took a hundred pictures....)

 Apart from the exhibiton of clocks you could also get an insight into how tower or church clocks function.

 So all in all it was a busy weekend but I really enjoyed it.
 I was glad to finally discover this part of Germany and although I can't imagine living there, it was a great visit and the woods and witch's cottages are really beautiful.

 I can only recommend visiting the Harz if you want to have a weekend without wifi and if you want to go hiking and exploring unique little museums!